 • the proposed price,

-Unlike in certain Anglo Saxon countries, this phase remains relatively flexible legally in France.
-The objective is mainly to structure negotiations before launching the audits.
+Unlike in some Anglo-Saxon countries, this phase remains relatively flexible from a legal standpoint in France.
+The aim is mainly to structure negotiations before audits are launched.

 2. Due diligence